Polymath-Saksh/Current-Weather-UI/README.md

 ## Usage

-### Disclaimer: Add your API Key, refer to the Prerequisites section.
+### Disclaimer: Add your API Key, refer to the Prerequisites section

 To use this program, run the following command line interface:

 python